 According to O’Neal, Jackson took a largely humorous approach to things while Riley was more serious.
 While O’Neal believes that both styles can be effective, he seems to think that “if you have a little bit more humor, you can get more done” in the long run.

 “I actually did my dissertation on this, the duality of leadership styles between humorous and seriousness,” O’Neal said.
-“Pat was serious, all the way serious, right, and what when I realized when I was doin’ my research (was) you can’t be 100 percent one way, so I’ma give Pat 90-10 — 90 percent serious and 10 percent humorous.
+“Pat was serious, all the way serious, right, and then what I realized when I was doin’ my research (was) you can’t be 100 percent one way, so I’ma give Pat 90-10 — 90 percent serious and 10 percent humorous.
 Phil Jackson was probably about 70-30 — 70 percent humorous and 30 percent seriousness.
 Both styles can be effective, but I think in the long run, if you have a little bit more humor, you can get more done.”

 O’Neal had success playing under both coaches.
 With Jackson, O’Neal and the Lakers won three NBA championships, and they came in three straight seasons.
 L.A. ruled the NBA world in 2000, 2001 and 2002.
 Later in his career, O’Neal won his fourth NBA title, doing so while playing under Riley on the Heat.
 It came in the 2006 NBA Finals.